moonshark/CodingGuides/JavaScript/Javascript-functions.md

 const myTotal = calculateBill();
 console.log(myTotal);

-// 2 -  use backticks
+// 2 -  use backticks and interpolation
 console.log(`Your bill is £${calculateBill()});
 ```